Dealing with a corrupted SD card or pen drive is a tedious task. You spend hours to get back your storage into working conditions but get nothing.

 Also Read: Speed Up Internet Using CMD (Command Prompt)

-Repair corrupted SD card or Pen Drive using Windows Explorer
+6. How to fix a corrupted SD card or Pen Drive using Windows Explorer

 - Open My Computer or This PC.